 Editor’s note: Prop bets on teams or team results are legal on college games in Michigan.
 There are no prop bets available on outcomes for individual college players.

 A futures bet is a wager on something that will happen down the road.
 Markets are available for all sports, with the biggest for NCAA basketball betting being the winner of the next national title.
 Here are some of the other bets you’ll come across.

 If you click on the link labeled “more wagers” on the game listings for NCAAB, you’ll find a listing of props and other betting opportunities.
-In the college basketball or NCAAB section at online and mobile betting sites in Michigan, there’s usually a dedicated section for futures.
+In the college basketball or NCAAB section at online sportsbooks and sportsbook apps in Michigan, there’s usually a dedicated section for futures.

 This is the rivalry that really captures the imagination of the Michigan State faithful.
 The ongoing battle between the Spartans and Michigan Wolverines basketball is one of the fiercest in all of college sports.
 The fact that the two squads are generally among the top hoops programs in the Big Ten year after year only adds to the intensity.

 The Wolverines hold an all-time edge of 95-86 over the Spartans entering the 2021-22 season.
 Because of a quirky schedule in 2021 as a result of the ongoing coronavirus pandemic, the teams played twice within a week last March.
 The teams split those meetings.